Amber (Dutch singer): 1996–1997: This is Your Night

 Amber's music career took off when one of her demos, "This Is Your Night", was released by Tommy Boy Records.
-The single was on the Hot 100 chart for one year in 1996 and 1997.
-The song was later used in the film A Night at the Roxbury and appeared on many dance compilations.
+The single was on the US Billboard Hot 100 chart for an entire year, from 1996 to 1997.
+The song was also used in the film A Night at the Roxbury (1998) and has since appeared on many dance compilation records and in numerous films.

-A full-length album of the same name soon followed, which spawned two additional hit singles: "Colour of Love" and the Hani remix of "One More Night".
+A full-length album of the same name soon followed, which spawned two additional hit singles, "Colour of Love" and the Hani remix of "One More Night".

 1998–1999: Amber

 In 1999, Amber released her self-titled second album, which garnered the most mainstream attention thus far.
 The album was preceded in 1998 by the single "If You Could Read My Mind", both a cover version of the 1970 song of the same name by Canadian singer-songwriter Gordon Lightfoot and a collaboration with Ultra Naté and Jocelyn Enriquez; the trio recorded and performed the track under the name Stars on 54 for the closing scene and end credits of the Miramax film 54.

-The first official single from Amber was "Sexual (Li Da Di)", which charted on the Billboard Hot 100 and spent 17 weeks at #1 on the Singles Sales Chart.
-The album also included the #1 dance hits "Above the Clouds" and "Love One Another".
-The former song as well as the album track "Object of Your Desire" later gained additional exposure when licensed for the television series Sex and the City.
+The first official single from Amber was "Sexual (Li Da Di)", which charted on the Billboard Hot 100 and spent 17 weeks at No. 1 on the Singles Sales Chart.
+The album also included the No. 1 dance hits "Above the Clouds" and "Love One Another".
+The former song, as well as the album cut "Object of Your Desire", later gained exposure when licensed for the television series Sex and the City (1998–2004).

-In addition to the four American singles, German label ZYX also released "Do That To Me One More Time" and "I Found Myself in You".
-"Do That to Me One More Time" was recorded exclusively for the European market and issued with an accompanying video that was shot in Manhattan.
+In addition to four American singles, German label ZYX also released "Do That To Me One More Time" and "I Found Myself in You".
+The former single was recorded exclusively for the European market and issued with an accompanying video, shot in Manhattan.